Kode-design/Disorderly-Conduct/README.md

 ## Features

-- **Cinematic flow** – Navigate a functional main menu, dig into the control guide, and launch directly into the tutorial.
+- **Cinematic flow** – Navigate a moody menu, review the control primer, and drop straight into the robbery scenario without loading screens.
-- **Character customization** – Pick an alias, tweak jacket, pants, and accent colors, and decide between different mask styles before stepping out for the job.
+- **Expanded customization** – Randomize or hand-pick an alias, mix-and-match jacket, pant, accent, glove, and shoe palettes, and choose a mask style and attitude that color in-game banter.
-- **2D scrolling tutorial** – Learn to move, jump, and interact while making your way toward the QuickFix Mart with your randomly named accomplice.
-- **Step-by-step heist** – Signal your partner, intimidate the clerk, loot the register, and sprint for the alley while objectives and dialogue guide every beat.
+- **Living HUD** – Track objectives, dialogue, a dynamic heat meter, and an intel feed that chronicles every slip-up and tactical note in real time.
+- **Interactive minigames** – Crack the convenience store mag-lock with a key-sequence challenge, then manage a tension meter by holding the clerk at bay before scooping cash with precision.
+- **Reactive tutorial** – Parallax skylines, environmental obstacles, and branching dialogue react to your inputs as you sprint, collide with barricades, or let the clerk inch toward the panic alarm.
-- **Scripted finale** – Responding officers corner you, your accomplice bails, and the mission concludes with a narrative summary of your arrest.
+- **Inevitable finale** – Police units swarm the alley, your randomly named accomplice flees, and the capture overlay summarizes the fallout of the botched score.

 ## Getting Started